Desktop Central Integration

 Step 2: Enabling access to Desktop Management Functionality

 While enabling login permission to a technician, you can also provide the technician with Desktop Central login access and DC Role.
 The two DC Roles are DC Admin and DC Guest.
-Select the check box Enable to access Desktop Management Functionality and provide either of the roles to the technician.
-When the technician logs into ServiceDesk Plus using his/her credentials, the technician can view the Desktop Management drop-down menu, from where, the technician can perform Desktop Management functions within the ServiceDesk Plus web console.
+Select the check box Enable to access Desktop Management Functionality and provide either of the role to the technician.
+When the technician logs into ServiceDesk Plus - MSP using his/her credentials, the technician can view the Desktop Management drop-down menu, from where, the technician can perform Desktop Management functionality from within ServiceDesk Plus - MSP web console.

 Actions for a Service Request